Guinness World Records: The Videogame

 Guinness World Records: The Videogame is a party video game based on the Guinness World Records series of books of world records.
 Developed by TT Fusion and published by Warner Bros.
-Interactive Entertainment, the game was released on November 7, 2008, in Europe and Australia, and on November 11, 2008, in North America.
+Interactive Entertainment, the game was released on November 7, 2008, in Europe, November 11, 2008, in North America, and November 12, 2008 in Australia.
 The game involves attempting to beat real-life world records through minigames.
 The game saw mixed to positive reviews upon release, and was considered better than most minigame compilations that were on Nintendo consoles at the time.

 Gameplay

 Guinness World Records: The Videogame contains 36 mini-games based on real-world record attempts.
 The player can select 12 avatars and can travel around a globe-like map that allows them to select minigames.
 Beating minigames allows the player to unlock more minigames and outfits for their avatars.
 Minigames involve attempting to beat a world record as fast as possible, such as building the highest skyscraper in a Tetris style minigame or attempting the world's highest BMX stunt jump.
 The player's score is placed on a scoreboard at the end of the round and is then compared over the internet to other players' scores.
 The game shows trivia about real-life world records on the menu and during loading screens.